Narius2030/Image-Processing-Streamlit/README.md

 * Regconition different types of fruits, including 15 types trained in the onnx file: 'Cucumber', 'Apple', 'Kiwi', 'Banana', 'Orange', 'Coconut', 'Peach', ' Cherry', 'Pear', 'Pomegranate', 'Pineapple', 'Watermelon', 'Grapes', 'Strawberry', 'Melon'
 * Using Yolov5

-### ✋ Module 6: Regconizing Letter Signs By Hand
+### ✋ Module 6: Recognizing Letter Signs By Hand
-* At the present, it only can regconize 3 English letters from hand signs, which are A, B and C
+* At the present, it only can recognize 3 English letters from hand signs, which are A, B and C
 * Using Keras

-### ✌️ Module 6: Regconizing Letter Signs By Hand
+### ✌️ Module 6: Recognizing Letter Signs By Hand
-* At the present, it can regconize seperately the sum of showing fingers of each hand
+* At the present, it can recognize seperately the sum of showing fingers of each hand
 * Using Keras

 ## Technology